ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Linked lists.md

     }

-[Note] This tutorial is inspired by and some content is taken from the following tutorial: https://www.codementor.io/codementorteam/a-comprehensive-guide-to-implementation-of-singly-linked-list-using-c_plus_plus-ondlm5azr
+##### Note: This tutorial is inspired by and some content is taken from the following tutorial: https://www.codementor.io/codementorteam/a-comprehensive-guide-to-implementation-of-singly-linked-list-using-c_plus_plus-ondlm5azr

 Exercise
 --------